LucyWhitmore/BrainAGE-Maturation/README.md

 4. Once you've confirmed your data is in the correct format, run ABCDModel.Rmd to get new predictions.

 5. To perform bias correction, run lines 130-142 of ABCDModel.Rmd.

+If you want to train your own model, use the code from UpdatedModels/ABCDModelTraining.Rmd (h/t to Vlad Drobonin for the original model training code, which has been updated to use workflows)